dylancase/Capstone1-HCA/Readme.txt

 Why rebounding?

 Well again that likely is due to the rise in the three point shot.
-Three point shots are missed more often that two point shots leading to more rebounds.
+Three point shots are missed more often that two point shots leading to more rebounds

 Three point field goals attempted is also very strongly correlated with a rise in score differential or margin of victory, adding more evidence to the theory that the rise in three point field goals are responsible for a decline in HCA